digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 Note that rollback nodes are only created if an exception is *caught*.
 An uncaught exception will result in an error, not a transaction.

-In addition, empty rollback nodes are not desirable, so if the generated rollback node would contain an empty transaction, it is dropped.
+After execution of the Daml code, the generated transaction is normalized.